Every manager knows this: team members almost always start projects with enthusiasm.

 Focus on the process… not just the outcome

 Have you implemented SMART goals for your team?
 What lessons have you learned from your experience?
 Do you have any tips for new managers settings goals for their teams?
-Let us know in the comments.
+Let us know.